kiddsoftware/rails_blog_engine/README.md

 ### How can I make this work without a Devise `User` class?

-Basically, all `cancan` cares about is whether your controller defines a `current_ability` class.
+Basically, all CanCan cares about is whether your controller defines a `current_ability` class.
 So for example, if you don't use Devise, but the currently logged-in administrator is available as `current_admin`, you can edit `app/controllers/application_controller.rb` to override